kaf-lamed-beyt/Caleb335/README.md

 Cheers! :cocktail:

-- I’m currently learning [ReactJS](https://reactjs.com) and how to make software accessible to people
+- I make use of [ReactJS](https://reactjs.com) to translate user interfaces that are aesthetic and accessible for people
 - Recently started using [NextJS](https://nextjs.org/) too.
 - Just getting familiar with the opensource software community